 Nevertheless, when you are building connections and transferring data through the cloud, you are not giving up on the ownership of your data.
 Moreover, the data is not stored anywhere, it’s only moving through the integrations.
 This may permit you too to start thinking of moving your integrations to the cloud.

-As part of the security, consider also to include what data you are about to share and with who, to avoid data leaks.
+As part of the security, also consider including what data you are about to share and with who to avoid data leaks.

 Your Integration Strategy Should Be a Living Document

-Don’t write a integration strategy document just to forget about it.
+Don’t write an integration strategy document just to forget about it.
 Your integration strategy needs to be a living document.

-You can adjust it if something didn’t work or plan new connections with new parties if something was working really well.
+You can adjust it if something doesn’t work or plan new connections with new parties if something is working really well.

-You may also opt for more than one data integration partners – it completely depends on the nature of your business and what integrations you need to develop.
+You may also opt for more than one data integration partner – it completely depends on the nature of your business and what integrations you need to develop.